nozwock/wanu/README.md

 ## Usage

-Get a help message using:
+Get the help message using:
 ```
 python3 -m wanu --help
 ```